Ketoprak Recipe (Indonesian Vermicelli Salad With Spicy Peanut Sauce)

 What is Ketoprak?

-Ketoprak is a unique salad from the Jakarta area with the main ingredients of lontong/ ketupat, beansprouts, rice vermicelli, and tofu.
-It has garlicky and spicy peanut sauce as its dressing.ย
+Ketoprak is a unique salad from the Jakarta area that features lontong/ketupat, bean sprouts, rice vermicelli, and tofu.
+It has a garlicky and spicy peanut sauce as its dressing.

-It is an underrated Indonesian street food that offers distinctive flavor and texture.
-To simply put, Ketoprak is a salad and a meal made in one dish.ย
+Ketoprak is an underrated Indonesian street food with distinctive flavor and texture.
+Simply put, it is a salad and a meal in one dish.

 Ketoprak Jakarta with overlay text

 Just like any other street food, you can enjoy Ketoprak any time of the day.
-And it is one of the most popular food items offered by sellers in the Jakarta area.ย
+It is one of the most popular food items offered by sellers in the Jakarta area.

 Hence, the name is Ketoprak Jakarta.
 I doubt you can find this special vegan dish outside Jakarta.